-Recommendation Two
+Recommendation Two As above.
+Request to Sharon

-) That the Blackpool Challenge Board
+a) That the Blackpool Challenge be sent Davis

-be requested to adopt as an action
+Board be requested to adopt as an immediately

-'to assess the feasibility of
+action 'to assess the feasibility of to Blackpool

-introducing an appropriate
+introducing an appropriate Challenge

-educational diversity module
+educational diversity module Board.

 within every school in Blackpool in

 order to provide consistent early

 intervention and help address the

 causes of any behavioural

 problems before they escalate'.

-) That the Blackpool Challenge Board
+b) That the Blackpool Challenge June 2016 Del

-report to the Resilient
+Board report to the Resilient Curtis

 Communities Scrutiny Committee

 regarding the implementation of

-this recommendation in June 2016.
+this recommendation in June

+2016.